Skip to product information

 • 20-30 minute lessons

-• In-depth discussions encouraging critical thinking and discovery
+• High-level discussions encouraging critical thinking and discovery

 • Can be used as a script or as a starting point for your own conversations